 Using relevant hashtags is still one of the most effective ways to increase your reach on Instagram posts.
 Websites like Hashtagify, RiteTag, and Iconosquare are solid resources to help find which popular hashtags might work best for your brand.

 One common misconception is that more hashtags always means more reach.
 While Instagram allows up to 30 hashtags on a post, it’s not always wise to max out on every post.

 The optimal number of hashtags to use depends on your following size.
-Ten or more hashtags works best for users with fewer than 1,000 followers, but the greater the following, the fewer hashtags you should use.
+Ten or more hashtags work best for users with fewer than 1,000 followers, but the greater the following, the fewer hashtags you should use.

 Influencers are inherently creative, so give them their freedom and don’t make the mistake of weighing them down with overly restrictive content guidelines.

 When working with influencers, share your goals and overall vision but leave the rest to them.
 You can, of course, ask for a final review before the content is published (to make sure it suits your requirements).

 If you really want to work on the content, you can talk to them and pass your ideas on.
 But leave the final decisions to them.
 Remember, creators know their audience and which buttons to push to get them excited about a product or service.

 Hashtags are still a valuable tool for extending your reach and encouraging engagement, but don’t be surprised if they’re phased out in favor of search-optimized content.

 TikTok and YouTube are particularly powerful for search.
 So much so that many users are ditching Google in favor of their social media platform of choice.

 Offer your creators a bonus for hitting certain engagement goals.
 Doing so will drive home the point that audience engagement is critical to your campaigns.
 Plus, it never hurts to reward your team for all their hard work.